The 2025 Guide to HIPAA-Compliant AI Tools

 We recommend evaluating every tool across three layers: data transit, data storage, and model inference.
 For transit, confirm TLS 1.2+ encryption for every API call.
 For storage, verify AES-256 encryption at rest and ask where data physically resides — multi-region cloud deployments can trigger international compliance issues.
 For inference, understand whether patient data is ever used in model training or fine-tuning.
 If the vendor cannot give you a clear "no," assume it is.

-Logging and access controls
+What logging and access controls does HIPAA require?

 HIPAA requires audit trails.
 Your AI tool should log every access event — who queried what data, when, and from which IP.
 Role-based access control is non-negotiable.
 Ensure the platform supports SSO integration with your existing identity provider so you are not managing yet another set of credentials.